RodrigoGinerDeLaVega/styleguides/clean-abap/CleanABAP.md

 We therefore recommend to prefer `countries` instead.

 > This advice primarily targets things like variables and properties.
-> For development objects, there may be competing patterns
-> that also make sense, for example the widely used convention
-> to name database tables ("transparent tables") in singular.

-> Read more in _Chapter 2: Meaningful Names: Use Intention-Revealing Names_ of [Robert C. Martin's _Clean Code_].

 ### Use pronounceable names